thomastay/personal-blog/content/decompressing_gzip_2.md

 0,3,0,3,0,2,0,4
 0,0,0
 ```
-The non-zero length of the array is 16 and it's encoded separately in the block header.
+The non-zero length of the array is 16 (the last 3 elts are zeroes) and the non-zero length is encoded separately in the block header.
 So we can just drop the last 3 elements and get this bit-level encoding:
 ```
 000 100 100 010 000 000 000 100
 000 011 000 011 000 010 000 100